 - Focus: Atlassian's products are typically bought by IT departments.
 They tend to do best in deployments that involve technical users.

 - Strategy: Atlassian has historically relied on a "low touch" marketing and sales model, which some large organizations may find unsuited to their needs.
 Atlassian is enhancing its operations to address this issue, but this will take time.

-- Platform: blueKiwi offers comprehensive functionality, with strong support for participation, social networking analytics, microblogging, rich media (including video), extensive community management, polling and ideation.
+- Platform: blueKiwi offers comprehensive functionality, with strong support for participation, social networking analytics, microblogging, rich media (including video), extensive community management, recommendations, polling and ideation.
 It combines these in a single platform that can simultaneously support internal networking, external communities and social media engagement.